 What to do:

 Looking to do a deep dive into Colonial Williamsburg history?
 Sign up for the behind-the-scenes tour.
 You’ll gain exclusive access to areas of Williamsburg typically not open to the public.
 This tour operated often, but not daily, so visit their calendar to time your trip accordingly.

 See the remnants of colonial life in Historic Jamestowne.
 Learn all about the area’s history, from prehistoric times to the present.
 Additionally, over 1,000 artifacts from Virginia Indian, European, and African cultures are on display.
 If you’re interested in archeology, check out their calendar to find a talk that piques your interest (or possibly watch a dig in action!).

 Learn all about the nation’s founding, spanning the twilight of the colonial period to the dawn of the Constitution and beyond.
 Galleries include artifacts, interactive exhibits (you can help with chores on a Revolution-era farm), and partake in “The Siege of Yorktown,” a film screened in 180-degrees, complete with surround-sound musket fire and smoke machines.

 William & Mary

 As the second-oldest college in the states, William & Mary is full of interesting history.
 Explore the people, places, and events of this campus through a self-guided walking tour.
-TribeTrek is free mobile app puts the history of this school in the palm of your hands.
-Learn about buildings, like the Wren (the oldest campus building in the USA), sculptures and other sites.
+TribeTrek is a free mobile app that puts the history of this school in the palm of your hands.
+Learn about buildings, like the Wren (the oldest campus building in the USA), sculptures, and other sites.

 Fun Family Vacation